mmirman/caledon/README.md

                                ← linear V
 ```

 * Calculus of Constructions:  This is now consistent, and still has similar expressive power!
+Now any term must be terminating.
+Although term/proof search might not be
+terminating, proof search can be used to search more intelligently for theorems in the term language.

 ```
 defn maybe   : prop → prop